 - 5. Personnel dose less than Investigational Level I - a.
 Except when deemed appropriate by the IRRP, no further action will be taken in cases where an individual's dose is less than values for Investigational Level I - 6.
-Personnel dose equal to or greater than Investigational Level I but less than Investigational Level II - a.
-The IRRP will review the dose of each individual whose quarterly dose is equal to or greater than Investigational Level. - b.
-If the dose does not equal or exceed Investigational Level II, no action related specifically to the exposure is required unless deemed appropriate by the IRRP.

-- 7. Personnel dose equal to or greater than Investigational Level II - a.
-The IRRP will investigate in a timely manner the causes of all personnel doses equaling or exceeding Investigational Level II and, if warranted, will take action.
+Personnel dose equal to or greater than Investigational Level I, but less than Investigational Level II - a.
+The IRRP will review the dose with each individual and provide counseling on dose limits. - 7.
+Personnel dose equal to or greater than Investigational Level II a.
+The IRRP will investigate in a timely manner the causes of all personnel doses equaling or exceeding Investigational Level II and, if warranted, remove the student from clinical.